Who Is This Credit Card Best For?

 Chase earned a rating of “about average” in J.D.
 Power’s 2019 U.S. Credit Card Satisfaction Study.

 Chase offers around-the-clock customer service help you can access over the phone, through secure online messaging, or even Twitter.
 If you sign up for Chase’s Credit Journey program, you’ll have access to a free VantageScore credit score, as well as some credit monitoring tools.

-Chase offers the industry-standard security features you would expect from a major credit card issuer: 24/7 fraud alerts, zero liability for fraudulent purchases, login encryption and authentication, among others.
+Chase offers the industry-standard security features you would expect from a major credit card issuer such as 24/7 fraud alerts, $0 liability for fraudulent purchases, and online login encryption and authentication.

-Reminding us that this card is best for small-business owners who do not travel often, Chase Ink Business Cash charges a 3% foreign transaction fee for purchases made abroad.
+Reminding us that this card is best for small-business owners who do not travel often, the Chase Ink Business Cash card charges a 3% foreign transaction fee for purchases made abroad.
+This card also charges a 5% fee for each balance transfer, which is higher than the standard 3% fee many other business cards charge.
 Other fees are aligned with industry standards.